Japan’s Top 20 Most Visited Tourist Destinations Accessible by Train

 Discover more: 20 Most Popular Things to Do in Tokyo for Families Using Trains

-eiffel tower in paris during night time
+Tokyo tower in Tokyo during night time

-eiffel tower in paris during night time
+Tokyo tower in Tokyo during night time

-brown concrete building during night time
+Tokyo Station during night time

-brown concrete building during night time
+Tokyo Station during night time

 2. Kyoto – The Ancient Capital